1031-Systems/1031_Delivery/Pico/lib/README.md

 ### pca9685.py

 pca9685.py contains an implementation of a PCA9685 class.
-The pca9685 is a COTS package that supports up to 16 PWM outputs per package via an I2C interface.
+The pca9685 is a commercially available package that supports up to 16 PWM outputs per package via an I2C interface.
 The class provides the interface to the pca9685.
 It is based on a fairly simple package by Kevin McAleer with extensions to feed binary data in much faster that the previous methods.